getconnect-tech/connect/docs/contact-module.md

 ## Quick Summary

 The contact module provides a unified interface for managing contact information and their associated tickets, implementing the same ticket management patterns as the inbox module for a consistent user experience.
 It displays comprehensive contact details, group affiliations with statistics, and ticket management capabilities while maintaining proper API integration and error handling.
+The module includes robust workspace initialization to ensure proper data loading and prevent common errors.